Meet Our Team

 Rachel Peterson: Submissions Panel

-Rachel Peterson turned a sophomore year abroad in Spain into a lifelong love of overseas HR/OD development work starting in Latin America, North Africa and the Balkans.
-After she met her now husband in Bosnia in 1997, (just after the war) and convinced him that, “this was THE life!”, they spent the next twenty years following each other to places like Bangladesh, Jordan, Armenia, Zimbabwe and Georgia.
+Rachel Peterson turned a college year abroad in Spain into a lifelong love of overseas HR/OD development work starting in Latin America, North Africa and the Balkans.
+She met her now husband in Bosnia in 1997 and since then they have following each other to Bangladesh, Jordan, Georgia, Armenia, Zimbabwe and now Kenya.
 Their collective short-term work locations alone would fill a page.
 Rachel has been an editor and contributor to Tales since her days in Bosnia and believes that the Real Post Reports should be read by everyone who travels to a new country!
-You can find out more about Rachel’s work at www.RachelPeterson.com.
+Her day job involves helping people in international leadership roles become more successful: www.RachelPeterson.com

 Francesca Huemer Kelly: Co-Founder